Note on Belarus

 OS: Are there many human rights organizations in Belarus?

-OS: Is it true that you were the director of the human rights organization called “Viasna”?
+OS: And you were the leader of “Viasna”?

-AB: Yes, and I am still the president of that organization.
+AB: Yes, I am still the chair of this organization.
 We have a council and regional branches.
 We are active in sixteen cities all over Belarus.
 We are always looking for support not just in Minsk, but also in every region in Belarus.
 That fact is important to us because it gives us the opportunity to gather information about human rights violations, and to monitor elections all throughout the country.
 We work closely with other human rights organizations.
 The Belarusian Helsinski Committee has branches in various cities.
 Then PEN International and the Belarusian Association of Journalists defend the freedom of the press and free speech, along with directly defending journalists themselves.
 We also work in tandem with other human rights organizations who might not be as strong as we are, but nevertheless are quite active.
 All of this is important for the creation of an environment that is conducive to human rights.
-It is easier to kill one single organization, but ten to twelve different organizations sign on to statements regarding political prisoners.
-When many different human rights organizations all declare someone a political prisoner it is very difficult to refuse our declaration.
+It is easier to kill one single organization, but our statements regarding political prisoners are usually signed by ten to twelve different organizations.
+When many different human rights organizations all declare someone a political prisoner it is very difficult to refuse such declaration.
 Working together is crucial for us, and life simply forced us to stick together, and for the time being that is how we carry on.

 OS: What lead to your arrest specifically, … if I may ask?

 AB: Of course.
 In 2003-2004 the government purged the sector of nongovernment organizations, just as they did in Russia in 2012.
 In Russia they called them, “foreign agents,” here they withdrew various organizations’ registration and effectively liquidated them.
 They conducted a concentrated campaign.
 With the decision of the Supreme Court they eliminated the registration of about three-hundred nongovernmental organizations.
 And we were affected by this purge.
 They took away our registration in 2003.
-As a result we were yet again an informal organization.
-For me, psychologically, it was a catastrophe, because in the 80’s I experienced this same exact situation.
+As a result, we were yet again an informal organization.
+For me, psychologically, it was not a catastrophe, because back in the 80s I had experience with exactly the same situation.
 Back then there was no registration and everything was done de facto.

 OS: Under what pretext did they close your organization?

 AB: They used a rather formal pretext.
-The government apparently considered us to be at fault for infringing upon legislation as we witnessed elections in 2001.
+The government found fault with us for allegedly breaking law as we observed the elections in 2001.
 Two years went by, and then they took away our registration.
 We turned to the United Nations Committee on Human Rights.
-The Committee found the court’s decision to be unjust.
+The Committee found the Belarusian Court’s decision to be unfounded.
 They requested that the Belarusian government renew our registration, but the government, of course, did nothing.
 They simply ignored the U.N.
-Committee’s decision and their request regarding our registration.
+Committee and their request regarding our registration.
 In 2006 the Belarusian authorities criminalized activities organized by unregistered organizations, and things suddenly became really dangerous.

 They started to investigate mainly young activists, those involved in informal youth organizations and groups.
-And they thought about harassing us, but for the time being they didn’t.
-In 2007-2008 a particularly strong wave of compromising propaganda came out against us.
-They wrote about us in all the government owned means of mass information, and they would show us on television; a camera would come buy and film our apartment building, and on television they would say that an unregistered organization is located in this building, practically implicating us as enemies of the people.
+They still considered whether to harass us or not, but for the time being they didn’t.
+In 2007-2008 a particularly strong wave of propaganda against us came out in all the government owned means of information, including television, practically implicating us as enemies of the ruling power.
 But at that same time, in 2007, the government began flirting with the European Union, and Lukashenko was required to release all political prisoners, and so they left us alone as well.

-That is how it went up until 2010 when we held presidential elections, which ended in a debacle with opposition parties, and many people were imprisoned.
-Dozens of criminal proceedings were held against political activists, and in the midsts of that mess they did not forget about human rights organizations and set their sights on our organization.
-The problem was that money from financial grants was transferred to our accounts in Poland and Lithuania, and we reported directly to these foreign grant giving foundations and organizations.
-The KGB gathered information gathered intelligence on the accounts that belonged to me and to the deputy director of our organization, Valentine Stefanovich, and the minister of taxes appealed to the governments of Poland and Lithuania – in Poland the General Procurator dealt with this issue, and in Lithuania the Minister of Justice was responsible for doing the same.
-The Department of Financial Investigation, responsible for conducting the formal review, ended up receiving this information because there was an agreement between governments regarding information about possible corruption.
-The KGB’s ears perked up as soon as they learned about all of this.
+This is how it went on until the presidential elections of 2010 which ended up in a crackdown on all oppositional parties, and many people were imprisoned.
+Dozens of criminal proceedings were held against political activists, and in the midst of that mess they did not forget about human rights organizations and set their sights on our organization.
+The problem was that the financial grants were transferred to our accounts in Poland and Lithuania, and we reported directly to these foreign grant giving foundations and organizations.
+The KGB gathered information on the accounts that belonged to me and to the deputy director of our organization, Valentine Stefanovich, and the Belarusian Ministry of Justice appealed to the governments of Poland and Lithuania.
+In Poland the General Prosecutor’s Office dealt with this issue, and in Lithuania the Minister of Justice was responsible for doing the same.
+The Department of Financial Investigations, responsible for conducting the formal review, ended up receiving this information because there was an agreement between these governments about the information exchange in the struggle against corruption.
+But it was clear that on the Belarusian site, the KGB was behind the Ministry’s audition request.

 OS: I heard that the Polish government later apologized for this.